-Several researchers have found out that weight gain post quitting smoking is not really a consequence of an increased sense of appetite as is populary assumed, but because of a change in the composition of intestinal flora after quiting.
-According to current trends, about 80 per cent of the people who quit smoking tend to weigh 7 kilos more on an average.
-What is even more surprising is that their calorie levels remain the same or may in fact, fall compared to the level before they quit smoking.
+Several researchers have found out that weight gain post quitting smoking is not really a consequence of an increased sense of appetite as is popularly assumed, but because of a change in the composition of intestinal flora after quitting.
+According to current trends, about 80 percent of the people who quit smoking tend to weigh 7 kilos more on an average.
+What is even more surprising is that their calorie levels remain the same or may, in fact, fall compared to the level before they quit smoking.
 So, what is it that is really causing the weight gain?
-Let's find out.
+Let's find out

 Further studies are being done to come to a concrete conclusion.